 Peer Ministry Program:

 The Brother Rice High School Peer Ministry Program is an alternative theology class option for seniors.
 An exclusive program, a limited number of students per year are chosen to become peer ministers, chosen by the Campus Minister, Mr. Augustyn, who is also the peer ministry teacher.
-To become a peer ministry at Brother Rice High School, a junior needs to fill out an Application for Peer Ministry form2016 and write a brief essay on why he should become a peer minister, what skills he has that would make him an asset to the program, and what skills he wishes to learn or improve upon within the program.
+To become a peer ministry at Brother Rice High School, a junior needs to fill out an Application for Peer Ministry form2017, available outside the ministry office, and write a brief essay on why he should become a peer minister, what skills he has that would make him an asset to the program, and what skills he wishes to learn or improve upon within the program.
 Also, a student must participate in one of the Kairos retreats to be a part of the Peer Ministry Program.
 For more information about this retreat see the Kairos page.

 Lucernarium: A Service of Light